Quick start

 - Try again later if the upstream service is rate-limiting or temporarily unavailable.

-- Enable Non-specific priming control and increase minimal complexity.
+- Enable Non-specific priming control and increase the minimum complexity threshold.

 Data & privacy

-- Optional retrieval functions (NCBI/Ensembl) send requests to external services only when you click “Retrieve”.
+- Optional retrieval functions (NCBI/Ensembl) send requests directly to those external services only when you click "Retrieve".

-- If you work with sensitive sequences, prefer manual FASTA upload and use an offline/local version of the tools where applicable.
+- If you work with sensitive or proprietary sequences, prefer manual FASTA upload and use an offline/local copy of the tools where applicable.